1. Use cladding to cover up old materials

 This is the most expensive option, but usually has the most dramatic results.
 I’ve remodelled hundreds of properties with great results, giving tired and aging home a totally new style.
 There are various approaches available, depending on the existing house style.

 For example, houses built in the 1970s make good candidates to transform into a contemporary style.
 They generally have large rooms with big windows, meaning internal alterations can be minimised and more of the budget can be spent on the exterior.
-Bungalows are also ideal for remodeling, and a tried and tested approach is to remove the roof and replace it with a prefabricated timber structure, which can completely transform the property.
+Bungalows are also ideal for remodelling, and a tried and tested approach is to remove the roof and replace it with a prefabricated timber structure, which can completely transform the property.

 Care needs to be taken to understand the condition of the existing building before design ideas are produced, to avoid a situation where the entire dwelling needs replacing in order to deliver the final design.